MichaelCASC5/ManyWorldsChess/README.txt

 *** HOW TO LAUNCH ***

     It's very easy.
-Go the command line, navigate to the directory the program resides in, and enter the command: javac *.java;java Driver.java
+Go to the command line, navigate to the directory the program resides in, and enter the command: javac *.java;java Driver.java
     This will compile and execute the code.
 Please note that you will need Java installed to be able to do this.

 *** DESCRIPTION ***